Gradient Descent Algorithm in Machine Learning

 Local and global minima

-Various optimization algorithms work to ensure that the global minimum value of the cost function is reached while finding the minimum.
-Additionally, these algorithms also speed up the process of finding the minimum.
-To gain a better understanding, let's look at the most well-known and fundamental optimization algorithm, Gradient Descent.
+Various optimization algorithms ensure that the global minimum value of the cost function is reached.
+Additionally, these algorithms also speed up the process of finding the milet's.
+To better understand, let’s look at the most well-known and fundamental optimization algorithm, Gradient Descent.

 What is Gradient Descent?

-Gradient Descent is one of the most basic and famous methods used to optimize cost functions in machine learning.
-Its name is "Gradient Descent" because it uses the gradient of the cost function to update parameters in each iteration so that the value of the cost function moves downhill towards the minimum.
+Gradient Descent is one of the most basic and famous methods used to optimize cost func"ions in machine "earning.
+Its name is “Gradient Descent” because it uses the gradient of the cost function to update parameters in each iteration so that the value of the cost function moves downhill towards the minimum.

 Intuition behind Gradient Descent algorithm

-Let's take the example of one-parameter learning (Just θ1) and see how gradient descent works?
-Suppose cost function varies with parameter θ1, as shown in the image below.
+Let’s take the example of one-parameter learning (Just θ1) and see how gradient descent works.
+Suppose the cost function varies with parameter θ1, as shown in the image below.

 Cost function with respect to single parameter

-Initially, we choose a random starting value.
-This value can be located in one of three places:
+Initially, we will choose a random starting value for parameter θ1.
+This value can be located in any one of three regions:

 1. On the yellow star